NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/N/noisemaker-snare.md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "noisemaker-snare"
 aliases: "Noisemaker Snare"
 source: "Pathfinder Guns & Gears"
 pg: ""
-rarity: ""
+rarity: "Uncommon"
 trait01: "clockwork"
 trait02: "consumable"
 trait03: "fire"
 trait04: "mechanical"
 trait05: "snare"
 trait06: "trap"
-trait07: "uncommon"
+trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 2
 weight:
 value: "6"
 subvalue: "gp"
 invest:
 usage: "held in one hand"
 license: "ORC"
 identify:
 description: "When a creature enters this snare's square, it triggers an extremely loud clockwork device, which explodes with a bang that can be heard from 200 feet away and deals 1d8 fire damage.
-The creature must attempt a DC 18 Reflex check save.  * * *  **Critical Success** The creature is unaffected.  **Success** The creature takes half damage.  **Failure** The creature takes full damage and is [[Conditions/Deafened|Deafened]] for 1 round.  **Critical Failure** The creature takes double damage and is [[Conditions/Deafened|Deafened]] for 1 minute."
+The creature must attempt a DC 18 Reflex check save.\
+  \  * * *  **Critical Success** The creature is unaffected.  **Success** The creature
+  takes half damage.  **Failure** The creature takes full damage and is [[Conditions/Deafened|Deafened]] for 1 round.  **Critical Failure** The creature takes double damage and is [[Conditions/Deafened|Deafened]] for 1 minute."
 powerTitle1:
 actionEconomy1:
 type1: